SriMethan/lichess-bot/README.md

 -  Using standard book [Cerebellum3Merge.bin](https://gitlab.com/OIVAS7572/Cerebellum3merge.bin/-/raw/master/Cerebellum3Merge.bin.7z)
 -  using antichess book [bestanti](https://github.com/codingforhelp/Lichess-Dev-Bot/raw/main/engines/antibest.bin)
 -  using books other all variants too!

-# lichess-bot
-- A bridge between [Lichess API](https://lichess.org/account/oauth/token/create?scopes%5B%5D=bot:play&description=Lichess+Bot+Token) and bots.
-- This bot is made with Python and it is running using stack container and is concentrated on heroku.

 ## How to Install on Heroku
 - Import or [Fork](https://github.com/LichessBot-Coders/Lichess-Coded-Bots/fork) this repository to your Github.